sandy98/bicchiere/README.md

     app.run()
 ```

-... and this is just about the classical WSGI **Hello, World**, but there's more to come...
+... and this is just about the classical WSGI **Hello, World** but there's more to come...